Author Talk: ‘The Loneliest Americans’

 The Making of Asian-American Flushing

 A history of how Flushing went from being a middle-class Irish neighborhood to the mecca of Asian-America on the East Coast.
 Topics discussed: gentrification, Tommy Huang, the "Asian Donald Trump," and migration patterns within cities.

-Jay Caspian Kang is a writer-at-large at The New York Times Magazine and the author of the upcoming book The Loneliest Americans.
+Jay Caspian Kang is a writer-at-large at The New York Times Magazine and the author of The Loneliest Americans.
 He was a founding editor at Grantland and an Emmy-nominated correspondent on Vice on HBO.
-Kang's journalism career has been far from typical -- he started out in the writing business as a novelist, but found his way to journalism after spending much of his twenties as a professional poker player and overall surf bum.
+Kang's journalism career has been far from typical -- he started out in the writing business as a novelist, but found his way to journalism after spending much of his twenties as a poker player and overall surf bum.
 He writes now about race, identity, and economics for a variety of publications and outlets including This American Life, The New Yorker and The Nation and can speak at-length about a variety of topics, city planning, the history of immigration in the United States, education policy, Affirmative Action and gambling.

 Jay is a co-host of the podcast, Time to Say Goodbye, providing commentary, reporting, and links about Asia, the Coronavirus and Asian-America.

 He currently lives in Berkeley, CA with his family.